 More recent projects that are decentralized CoinJoins, such as JoinMarket, aim to circumvent the problems related to centralization.

 In the past, there was a security issue with the SharedCoin service.
 Security consultant Kristov Atlas, suggests that SharedCoin should be used merely as a light protective measure for financial privacy.
 Atlas created a tool he called ‘CoinJoin Sudoku.’
-This is a program which can detect relationships between certain payments.
+This is a program that can detect relationships between certain payments.

 Using Wasabi’s wallets reduce the chance of a Sybil attack, according to Aviv Milner.
 This is because there is a fee to run coins through the mixer.
 So, if someone Sybiled the wallet, they would actually end up funding the wallet, thereby making it more usable.